-Johansen et al. (2019) reported on a survey of the females from 1,701 at risk couples (ARC) who participated in ECS of 176 genetic conditions.
-The cohort was identified from over 270,000 individuals who underwent screening via the laboratory's ECS from September 1, 2015, to December 31, 2017.
-Females were identified from the database who (1) were found to be carriers of a pathogenic or likely pathogenic variant conferring risk for at least one of 176 autosomal recessive or X-linked conditions currently included in the labs ECS, (2) were aged 18 years or older, (3) had consented to being contacted about participating in research at the lab, and (4) for those carrying pathogenic or likely pathogenic variants associated with autosomal recessive conditions, had reproductive partners meeting the same eligibility criteria and were confirmed by the lab as being carriers of a pathogenic variant in the same gene.
-Couples carrying only variants known to cause mild presentations of biotinidase deficiency (D444H), NPHS2-related nephrotic syndrome (R229Q), and 21-OH deficient congenital adrenal hyperplasia (CAH) (CYP21A2 gene duplication) were excluded.
-The 1,701 ARC were geographically dispersed and comprised 15 ethnicities and over 9 religions.
-The ARC reported being at risk for 53 different conditions, with 10% indicating they were at risk for 2 conditions and 1.8% being at risk for 3 conditions.
-The actions taken by the ARC were broken down into those receiving preconception ECS results and those receiving the results during the prenatal period.
-ECS was performed on 235 preconception ARC, 77% of which indicated they planned or pursued pregnancy management options, of which 59% for in vitro fertilization (IVF) with preimplantation genetic diagnosis for monogenic/single gene disorders (PGT-M), 48% prenatal diagnosis, 18% donor gamete, 12% addition and 9% no longer planning to get pregnant.
-Of the 154 ARCs who received the ECS results while pregnant, 37% pursued invasive prenatal testing (PNDx), of which 36% had affected pregnancies, and 40% of those resulted in termination.
-Of the 63% that did not have PNDx, 75% had given birth at the time of the survey and 44% of those planned or pursued postnatal diagnosis.
+Johansen Taber et al. (2019) reported on survey results from females partners of 391 at risk couples (ARC) who participated in ECS of 176 genetic conditions.
+The cohort was identified from over 270,000 individuals who underwent

+Carrier Testing Panels for Genetic Diseases (for Idaho Only) Page 6 of 13 screening via the laboratory's ECS panel from September 1, 2015, to December 31, 2017.
+Females were identified from the database who (1) were found to be carriers of a pathogenic or likely pathogenic variant conferring risk for at least one of 176 autosomal recessive or X-linked conditions currently included in the lab's ECS panel, (2) were aged 18 years or older, (3) had consented to being contacted about participating in research at the lab, and (4) for those carrying pathogenic or likely pathogenic variants associated with autosomal recessive conditions, had reproductive partners meeting the same eligibility criteria and were confirmed by the lab as being carriers of a pathogenic variant in the same gene.
+Couples carrying only variants known to cause mild presentations of biotinidase deficiency (D444H), NPHS2related nephrotic syndrome (R229Q), and 21-OH deficient congenital adrenal hyperplasia (CAH) (CYP21A2 gene duplication) were excluded.
+The 1701 ARCs invited to complete the survey were geographically dispersed and encompassed 15 ethnicities and over 9 religions.
+The ARCs reported being at-risk for 53 different conditions, with 10% indicating they were at risk for 2 conditions, and 1.8% reporting being at risk for 3 conditions.
+The actions taken by the ARCs were broken down into those receiving preconception ECS results and those receiving the results during the prenatal period.
+ECS was performed on 235 preconception ARCs; 77% of these couples indicated they planned or pursued pregnancy management options to avoid having an affected child.
+Of the 154 ARCs who received the ECS results while pregnant, 37% reported pursuing prenatal diagnostic testing (PNDx).
+Of those, 36% had affected pregnancies;40% of affected pregnancies resulted in termination.
+Of the 63% of cases that did not report PNDx, 75% resulted in live birth; postnatal testing was planned or had been pursued in 62% of those.
 In addition, 2.1% terminated the pregnancy without PNDx.
-The authors asked about actions in subsequent pregnancies.
-Of those who perused PNDx through Chorionic villus sampling (CVS) or amniocentesis, 29% had affected fetuses, and 75% of those terminated their pregnancies.
-Limitations of the study included patient's recall of actions, possible response bias, and a larger number of ARCs whose current or future pregnancies were at risk for conditions that occur more often in the population such as cystic fibrosis.
+The authors also surveyed the ARCs for actions and outcomes in subsequent pregnancies.
+Of those who pursued PNDx through chorionic villus sampling (CVS) or amniocentesis, 29% had affected fetuses, and 75% of those terminated their pregnancies.
+Limitations of the study included accuracy of participant recollection of actions, possible response bias, and a larger number of ARCs whose current or future pregnancies were at risk for conditions that occur more often in the population, such as CF and fragile X syndrome.
 However, the authors tried to decrease these effects by analyzing results in aggregate and by condition severity.
-Overall, study represents largest cohort of ARCs to date and diverse couples screened for up to 176 conditions.
+Overall, this study represents the largest cohort of atrisk and diverse couples screened to date.
+The authors assert that the study's results indicate that ECS directs changes in pregnancy management that can lead to fewer births of children with clinically significant genetic diseases and suggests that there may be clinical value in screening for diseases that have not traditionally been assessed for in prenatal/preconception screens.